3rd August 2021

-If your company is going to be liquidated, you will probably have some questions as to exactly what happens during this process.
+If your company is heading towards liquidation, it is likely that you will have some questions as to exactly what happens during this process.
 The first thing you should know is that there are in fact two ways a company can go into liquidation – voluntarily, through a procedure known as a Creditors’ Voluntary Liquidation (CVL), or involuntarily, through a compulsory liquidation where a creditor will petition for your company to be wound up by the courts.
-During the liquidation process the assets of the insolvent business are sold and the proceeds are used to repay as many creditors as possible.
+During the liquidation process the assets of the insolvent business are sold and the proceeds realised are used to repay as many creditors as possible.

-While the exact steps taken will vary depending on the type of liquidation, both processes will be overseen by an insolvency practitioner, or official receiver, and will involve the sale of all of the company’s property and holdings, followed by the complete dissolution and closure of the company.
-In other words, whether the liquidation is voluntary or compulsory, the end result will be the same.
-Creditors are paid as much as possible and the company ceases to exist.
+While the exact steps taken will vary depending on the type of liquidation, both processes will be overseen by an insolvency practitioner, or official receiver, and will involve the sale of all of the business’s property, assets, and holdings, followed by the complete dissolution and closure of the company.
+In other words, whether the liquidation is voluntary or compulsory, the end result will be the same; creditors are paid as much as possible and the company ceases to exist.

-In a compulsory liquidation, a party lodges a winding up petition with the court to have the insolvent company wound up in order to recover the outstanding debt.
-The petitioning party may be a creditor, shareholder, Secretary of State, or an Official Receiver.
+Although the petitioner is often a creditor, this is not always the case.
+Shareholders or any other interested party can present a WUP to the court as long as they have a legitimate reason for doing so.
 The directors of the insolvent company can also legally lodge a petition to have the company wound up, but this is usually handled through a voluntary liquidation instead.
 If your company fits more than one of the following criteria then it could be at risk of being forced into compulsory liquidation:

-After the compulsory liquidation is underway the process of selling the company’s assets begins, and all litigation involving the company usually ceases.
+After the compulsory liquidation is underway the process of selling the company’s assets begins, while all litigation involving the company usually ceases.
 In other words, any legal actions taken by creditors are considered void once the liquidation has begun as the company is in the process of being closed down and will soon cease to exist as a legal entity.

-The process of voluntary liquidation is generally less stressful because the entire procedure is well-planned and the company directors have access to the assistance and guidance of an insolvency practitioner who will manage the entire process there is often very little for the director to do once proceedings have been initiated.
-As long as the necessary evidence/reasoning can be demonstrated to show the liquidation will provide the most appropriate outcome for the company’s creditors, then approaching a liquidator to wind up the company is pretty straightforward.
+The process of voluntary liquidation is generally less stressful as the procedure can be planned in advance to minimise disruption.
+As the company directors have access to the assistance and guidance of an insolvency practitioner who will manage the entire process there is often very little for the director to do once proceedings have been initiated.
+As long as the necessary reasoning can be demonstrated to show voluntary liquidation will provide the best outcome for the company’s creditors, then approaching a liquidator to place the company into is surprisingly straightforward.

-When a company is in too much in debt to recover via recovery procedures like administration, financing, or a company voluntary arrangement (CVA), it may be time to accept that liquidation is the only course of action.
+When a company is in too much in debt to recover via turnaround and restructuring procedures such as administration, financing, or a CVA, you may have to accept that liquidation is the only viable course of action.

 Once you know your company is insolvent you must take swift action to avoid worsening the position of your creditors.
 This means you should seek the assistance of a licensed insolvency practitioner to discuss your company’s financial problems.
-Delaying taking this step will only lead to a further increase in company debts, putting you as the director at an even higher risk of being held personally liable.
-Although directors are not normally held liable for the debts of a limited company, it is possible to be ordered to pay a contribution to the assets of the company if the court finds you guilty of wrongful trading then you may be asked to assume liability for the money the company owes.
+Delaying taking this step will only lead to a further increase in company debts which will put you at risk of being held personally liable.
+Although directors are not normally held responsible for the debts of a limited company, if the court finds you guilty of wrongful trading then you may be asked to assume liability for the money the company owes.
 This is a very real possibility if you continue to trade while knowingly insolvent and therefore fail to adequately fulfil your duties as a director.
 By enlisting the help of a licensed insolvency practitioner once you know your company is insolvent, you are demonstrating your commitment to placing the interests of your creditors above your own.
-Furthermore, having an insolvency practitioner handle the process means you can avoid most of the hassles and headaches associated with being wound up and forced into a compulsory liquidation by creditors and HMRC
+Furthermore, having an insolvency practitioner handle the process means you can avoid much of the hassles and headaches associated with being wound up and forced into compulsory liquidation.